marioary/anbernic-h700-fw-comparing/README.md

 - Longer boot times
 - Deadly less frequent public updates
 - No OTA updates (has the option but does not work)
+- Must do clean install when major updates
 - No community apps
 - No wifi WPA3 support